-Should you sweat it out?
-Or rest and recover?
+Should you “sweat it out”?
+Or get some rest instead?

 Your friendly neighborhood gym.
 You’re warmed up and ready for a great workout.

 Then, all the sudden, Mr. Sneezy walks by.
 Coughing, sniffling, and heavy mouth-breathing.
 He’s spraying all over the benches and mats.